Jesstella/flaring_m_dwarfs/README.md

 - File with all of the above but only including systems whose binary stars are M dwarfs.
 - Number of G/M binaries in the sample.
 - File containing final statistics.

+Using the first set up described in the paper we get the following results:
+- Number of G dwarfs in sample = 82470
+- Number of these G dwarfs which have binaries = 36299
+- Number of these binary systems with G dwarf primaries, which also have an M star secondary = 18735